bm43/Brain_Image_DL_Project/README.md

 # Brain_Image_DL_Project

-Train, deploy, and accelerate a Deep Learning Model for Tumor Segmentation using CT Scans.
+Train, deploy, and accelerate a Deep Learning Model for Tumor Segmentation using MRI Scans.